 #OTD Today is the birthday of the English gardener, designer, and nurseryman Henry Wise who was born on this day in 1653.

-A dendrologist studies trees and Rehder was the top dendrologist of his generation.
-Rehder learned about horticulture from his father who was an amateur gardener.
-He worked at a number of botanical gardens around Germany.
+A dendrologist studies trees, and Rehder was the top dendrologist of his generation.
+Rehder learned about horticulture from his father, who was an amateur gardener.
+He worked at several botanical gardens around Germany.